 Dr. Cristi Ford (39:41):

 So I’m hoping that we can link to this research consortium, the observatory that you talked about, so that we can make sure our listeners have access to it.
-And as you talk about H one, H two, H three, I wonder, as I listen to you talk, I think we have some examples of institutions or organizations who have focused in the H three realm, but I don’t think that that is even normal place for us here in North America.
+And as you talk about H one, H two, H three, I wonder, as I listen to you talk, I think we have some examples of institutions or organisations who have focused in the H three realm, but I don’t think that that is even normal place for us here in North America.
 And then as I listen to you talk about H one and H two, all varied approaches, I wonder in terms of the sustainability component of really being able to not only just set up but sustain the micro-credentialing initiatives.
 Can you share with us a little bit about what you’ve seen in those three areas?

 Dr. Mark Brown (40:36):